hannerluke-gif/prop-tools/README.md

 # Prop Tools (Flask + Bootstrap + Guide System)

+**"NerdWallet for Prop Firms" — The Ultimate Prop Firm Intelligence Platform**

 A comprehensive Flask project featuring a scalable guide system, modern Sass/BEM architecture, and production-ready security.
 Built for rapid prototyping and extension into larger applications.

+> **Market Position:** Combining the ease of Kayak, the trust of NerdWallet, and intelligence that existing competitors lack — we're building the definitive prop firm comparison and strategy platform.

 ## Table of Contents
 - [Features](#features)